VISIT OUR ART STORE ▶

 Brushes

-• A round brush or a mop brush: This will help you apply the colors across the larger areas.
+• A round brush or a mop brush: This helps apply the colors across larger areas.

-• A synthetic brush: This one will blend and soften the colors.
+• A synthetic brush: This blends and softens the colors.

 Other Supplies

-• Spray bottle: For moistening areas and helping create smooth transitions in your painting.
+• Spray bottle: For moistening areas and helping create smooth transitions.

 • White ink pen: This comes in handy for adding small highlights, like the grass or distant clouds, toward the end of the painting.